codepath/android_guides/Room-Guide.md

 ### Creating the database

 Create a `MyDatabase.java` file and annotate your class with the `@Database` decorator to declare your database.
-It should contain both the name to be used for creating the table, as well as the version number.  **Note**: if you decide to change the schema for any tables you create later, you will need to bump the version number.
-The version number should always be incremented (and never downgraded) to avoid conflicts with older database versions.
+It should contain both the name to be used for creating the table, as well as the version number.

 ```java
 // bump version number if your schema changes